ABOUT US: THE DISTRICT

 In 1945, Calpine, Sierraville and Sattley Volunteer Fire Departments incorporated into the Sierra County Fire Protection District #1, which was formed in 1930.

 Located in Eastern Sierra County, California, Sierra County Fire Protection District #1 (the District) provides fire and emergency medical support services (EMS) to a 329,512 acre or 514.9 square mile portion of Sierra County, from the Crest of the Sierra east to the Nevada state border, and from Nevada County to Plumas and Lassen Counties, excluding the City of Loyalton.
-The District maintains and oversees three Stations: Station 82 in Sierraville, Station 83 in Sattely, and Station 84 in Calpine.
+The District maintains and operates three Stations: Station 82 in Sierraville, Station 83 in Sattely, and Station 84 in Calpine.

 The primary fire responsibility is the protection of life and developed properties (homes, businesses, and ranches).
 Much of the District is timberland and agricultural properties.
 The responsibilities for protection of those wildlands rests with CalFire and its partners, the Tahoe and Humboldt Toiyabe National Forest.
 The District supports those efforts by training volunteers to fight wildland fires and by also maintaining brush engines and water tenders.